 Jackson has room for improvement, but it has the makings of a great city.
 It has so much character, but of course, like any city, it has to be updated.

 Johns Creek, Georgia

 Johns Creek is a mostly upper-middle to an upper-class suburb in Fulton County.
 It’s a safe place to live, with a particular emphasis on academic and financial success.
 There are plenty of good schools, and the population is quite diverse.

 Driving in Johns Creek is a pleasant necessity.
 The place is rather idyllic and certainly looks like the perfect backdrop for raising a family.
 There are so many parks, including the expansive Autrey Mill Nature Preserve and Heritage Center.

 As far as amenities, shops, and activity centers are near the neighborhoods and are easy to access by car.
 There is a good number of upscale restaurants like the famous Trattoria One and Pampas.

 If you want to live in a low-key version of New Orleans, Kenner in Jefferson Parish is worth checking out.
 It’s quite a homey city that has gone through many beautification projects, and it shows.
 Aside from the usual city staples like stores, restaurants, and activity centers, Kenner has its own boat launch.

 Although not as energetic as New Orleans, Kenner retains that close-knit, warm southern atmosphere that unmistakably feels like home, complete with amiable neighbors and running grounds.

-If you ever find yourself visiting or living in Kenner, make sure to check out the Rivertown Theaters for the Performing Arts and the Treasure Chest Casino.
+If you ever find yourself visiting or living in Kenner, make sure to check out the Rivertown Theaters for the Performing Arts.